 Habitat for Wildlife: Conservation Options for Landowners

-The Landowner Incentive Program is just one of many conservation programs available to landowners.
-LIP has compiled the following list of other programs to help you figure out which program is right for your land.
+There are many conservation programs available to Maryland landowners.
+Use this list to help you figure out which program is right for your land.

-Selling or donating a conservation easement means permanent relinquishing of some or all development rights, which results in reduced property taxes.
+Selling or donating a conservation easement means permanent relinquishing of some or all development rights, which may result in tax benefits.
 Easements can be used to protect both agricultural and wild lands.

 If you are interested in an easement, please contact the Maryland Environmental Trust.
 There are numerous national, state and local land trusts that provide easements, and navigating through them all can be confusing.
 MET will be able to refer you to the appropriate organization.

-Non-permanent programs that can improve habitat, such as tree planting and harvesting, meadow maintenance, wetland restoration etc.
+These agencies provide non-permanent programs that can improve habitat, such as tree planting and harvesting, meadow maintenance, wetland restoration, etc.